-Museum Pass Program Begins April 1!
+Museum Pass Program Has Begun!

 Mid-Continent Public Library, the City of Independence, and the Jackson County Historical Society are collaborating to launch a new pilot program called the MCPL Museum Pass beginning April 1.
 This program will provide complimentary admission to select Independence attractions and museums through the end of 2019.

 - Vaile Mansion

 - The Chicago & Alton Railroad Depot